ZachHandley/AppwriteUtils/README.md

 ### Changelog

+- 0.9.984: Added `getFileViewUrl` and `getFileDownloadUrl` helper functions to generate the URL's needed with an optional JWT from the current user (if the file needs their permission).
+Also updated `resolveTemplate` inside `importDataActions` to better *not* resolve `undefined` in some cases
 - 0.9.982: Made the file upload able to deal with arrays of file imports
 - 0.9.981: Made `documentExists` check for the attribute types in the collection due to running into too many problems with arrays
 - 0.9.98: Added `[arr]` or `[Arr]` arguments to converters.
 If you use this value anywhere in the converter string, it will